Marchionne surprises NADA convention with CNG car statement

 Here is where I have to stop as a writer.
 Please note that in no way do I support illegal drilling or even dangerous drilling.
 However, when I read terms like “naturally occurring hazardous materials” being used to down a human extraction of an energy source, that catches my eye.
 It’s overplaying the information hand, in my opinion.

 Now, groundwater contamination is a serious issue.
-That is why I have a serious filter on my water sources, regardless of whether it is city provided or from a well.
-Fact is, we have the technology to clean up water.
+That is why I have a serious filter on my water sources, regardless of whether it is the city provided or from a well.
+The fact is, we have the technology to clean up water.
 And the areas for fracking are limited to mining and drilling areas.
 Anyone who drinks water from any mining facility is foolish, regardless of the commodity being mined or drilled.

 Yet, that doesn’t mean that we should stop all drilling for the one energy source that has the potential to free us from foreign oil.
 Even electric cars will require the use of natural gas to power those utility turbines.
 Point is, we cannot have it both ways.